 Minimum Qualifications (Required):

-- 1-2 years of supervising others in a lab environment
+- 1-2 years supervising others in a laboratory environment

 - Strong organizational and interpersonal skills

 - Analytical and problem solving skills